 Known by the locals as Zhenski Pazar, spending some time at the Women’s Market is one of the best things to do in Sofia.
 According to the legend, back in the days only women were allowed to trade their wares there.
 Nowadays, this chaotic market located in the heart of the city is still one of the landmarks of Sofia selling anything from fruit, nuts, spices, fish, cheese, cured meat, handcrafts, and whatnot.

 Prices are affordable and ingredients are fresh – I actually did some shopping myself when I have been there.
 Women’s Market is the right place to enjoy a coffee while sitting on a bench, witnessing the folkloristic and colorful skills of Bulgarian traders, and play with your camera with some click clicking.
 I dare you not to take pictures!
+Book your stay in Sofia on TripAdvisor, Booking.com or Hotelscombined.

-2. Enjoy the Snow Season in Bansko
+Enjoy the snow season in Bansko

 If you are a snow lover, you will be happy to hear that Bansko is one of the best places to visit in Bulgaria.
 Located at the foothills of the Pirin mountains, it will take you only 1.30 hour by car to reach Bansko ski resort from Sofia.
 Dust your snowboard and get ready to enjoy the Bulgaria’s premier ski destination.